-- 86. Do changes to other IMs require any consequential changes to the IM in question for internal consistency or effectiveness reasons? - 87.
-In considering this question, examples of the factors we took into account are: - Where a change is made to a price-quality path IM, should a corresponding change be considered to the equivalent IM for ID to maintain alignment between ID and price-quality regulation? - Where a change is made to an IM for one sector, should a corresponding change be considered to the equivalent IM for other sectors to maintain cross-sector consistency?
+- 81. Do changes to other IMs require any consequential changes to the IM in question for internal consistency or effectiveness reasons? - 82.
+In considering this question, examples of the factors we took into account are: - 82.1 Where a change is made to a price-quality path IM, should a corresponding change be considered to the equivalent IM for ID to maintain alignment between ID and price-quality regulation? - Where a change is made to an IM for one sector, should a corresponding change be considered to the equivalent IM for other sectors to maintain cross-sector consistency?

-- 87.3 Where a change is made to one IM, does it create a need to consider changing another IM in order to (mechanically or substantively) accommodate the change? - 88.
-Russell McVeagh for the Electricity Networks Association and the New Zealand Airports Association submitted that the sub-questions here should incorporate recognition that consequential changes may be required in order to maintain consistency with 'core' economic principles.
+- 82.3 Where a change is made to one IM, does it create a need to consider changing another IM in order to (mechanically or substantively) accommodate the change? - 83.
+Russell McVeagh for the ENA and the NZAA submitted that the sub-questions here should incorporate recognition that consequential changes may be required in order to maintain consistency with 'core' economic principles.
 As an example, Russell McVeagh submitted that an approach in the asset valuation IM may have been a reason for setting a lower weighted average cost of capital (WACC).
-And therefore, Russell McVeagh submitted, if the approach in the asset valuation is changed, there may need to be a consequential amendment to the WACC IM in order ensure consistency with the principle that suppliers can expect at least a normal return over the life of an asset.
-As a submitted in the Electricity Networks Association and the New Zealand in corporate recognition and - 89.
-Substantive consistency between IMs is an important consideration and one which our sub-questions address (see paragraph 73.5 above).
-Again, as noted at paragraph 79 above, it is the package of IMs as a whole, as applied through s 52P determinations, that promote the key economic principles discussed in chapter 4.
-Therefore, in proposing changes to the IMs in our draft decisions, we have been mindful of the impact of the change on the overall balance of the package of IMs in terms of their consistency with s 52A and the key economic principles that guide our application of s 52A.88
+Therefore, Russell McVeagh submitted, if the approach in the asset valuation is changed, there may need to be a consequential amendment to the WACC IM in order ensure consistency with the principle that suppliers can expect at least a normal return over the life of an asset.
+Beautiful and the NZAA submitted that the submitted in order ensure consistency with the principle that suppliers can expect at least a normal return over the life of an asset. - 84.
+Substantive consistency between IMs is an important consideration and one which our sub-questions address (see paragraph 67.5 above).
+Again, as noted at paragraph 73 above, it is the package of IMs as a whole, as applied through s 52P determinations, that promote the key economic principles discussed in chapter 4.
+Therefore, in deciding to change the IMs in our decisions, we have been mindful of the impact of the change on the overall balance of the package of IMs in terms of their consistency with s 52A and the key economic principles that guide our application of s 52A.